maxnd/mxMarkEdit/README.md

 Once the document has been completed and the keys of the various works have been inserted, the menu item `Tools - Compile bibliography` can be used.
 In this way, mxMarkEdit creates another file in the same folder as the one in use, with the same name and the extension ` - with bibliography`.
 In this file, the various keys are replaced by the actual citations of the works, in the following way.

-- The first citation of a work is composed by associating the contents of columns A3, A4 and A6 separated by a comma; the title is automatically made in italics.
+- The first citation of a work is composed by associating the contents of columns C1, D1 and F1 separated by a comma; the title is automatically made in italics.
-- The second citation of a work is composed by associating the contents of columns A3, A5 (abbreviated title) and A6 separated by a comma.
+- The second citation of a work is composed by associating the contents of columns C1, E1 (abbreviated title) and F1 separated by a comma.
 - If a citation is about the same work as the immediately preceding citation, the word `Ibidem` is inserted in italics in place of its bibliographic data.
-- At the end of the text, the bibliography is inserted, containing only the works actually cited in the document, associating the content of columns A2, A4 and A6 separated by a comma.
+- At the end of the text, the bibliography is inserted, containing only the works actually cited in the document, associating the content of columns B1, D1 and F1 separated by a comma.
 The bibliography is ordered alphabetically.

-In case the citations need to be formatted differently to correspond to other methodological requests, it is enough to correct only the content of column A6, containing the details of the works, in all the tables, and then to regenerate the document with bibliography.
+In case the citations need to be formatted differently to correspond to other methodological requests, it is enough to correct only the content of column F1, containing the details of the works, in all the tables, and then to regenerate the document with bibliography.
 So, there's no need to correct all the individual citations contained in the document.

 While in mxMarkEdit it's not possible to format the authors in small caps, it's easy to do this in a Word or Writer document exported with Pandoc.
 In the bibliography table, format the authors like this: `[Taylor, Bill]{.smallcaps}`.
 When exported with Pandoc, the final document will have the authors in small caps.

-### The approach of mxMarkEdit and the one the stylesheet-based app
+### mxMarkEdit and other reference managers

 As is apparent from these notes, the bibliographic manager of mxMarkEdit, while not having the functionality of more specialized software such as Zotero and Mendeley, is a much simpler and more usable tool, both for those who plan to dedicate themselves to research only temporarily, to simply write a dissertation, and for those who find the system of composing citations based on style sheets too complex and dangerous.

-This approach allows to reformat all the citations of a document simply by changing the style sheet used, but it becomes problematic when there's no style that perfectly matches the methodological needs of one's institution or publisher.
+This approach allows to reformat all the citations of a document simply by changing the style sheet in use, but it becomes tricky when there's no style that perfectly matches the methodological needs of one's institution or publisher.
 Furthermore, there is always the risk that in particular cases the style sheet does not give the desired results.
 The approach used by mxMarkEdit is much more solid, as the citation, even the part that follows the title, is composed by the user in its final form, and therefore is certainly correct.
 Even if this involves the need to rewrite it if it's necessary to adapt to other methodological requests, the user never runs into dangerous malfunctions.

 Finally, the mxMarkEdit bibliographic database, being contained in a `.csv` file, can always be read and modified, maybe by writing some code, so that it can be imported into other software.